compound-finance/comet/docs/README.md

 ) override external
 ```

-* `supplyPaused`: Enables or disables all account's ability to supply assets to the protocol.
+* `supplyPaused`: Enables or disables all accounts' ability to supply assets to the protocol.
 * `transferPaused`: Enables or disables all account's ability to transfer assets within the protocol.
 * `withdrawPaused`: Enables or disables all account's ability to withdraw assets from the protocol.
-* `absorbPaused`: Enables or disables protocol absorbtions.
+* `absorbPaused`: Enables or disables protocol absorptions.
 * `buyPaused`: Enables or disables the protocol's ability to sell absorbed collateral.
 * `RETURN`: No return, reverts on error.